smittytone/XBeeParser/README.md

 ## Licence and Copyright ##

-XBee Parser's source code is issued under the MIT license.
+XBeeParser's source code is issued under the MIT license.

-XBee Parser source code is copyright &copy; 2018, Tony Smith.
+XBeeParser source code is copyright &copy; 2018, Tony Smith.